patrickmineault/research_code/docs/slides/03-testing.md

 * Paths!
     * Sometimes you can get away with hacking `sys.path`
     * Ideally, set up a package with `pip install -e .`
-* There's a lot of cruft: no shame in copy and paste!
+* There's a lot of cruft in writing tests: no shame in copy and paste!

 # A hierarchy of tests can be run with a runner

 * Static tests (literally your editor parsing your code to figure if it will crash)
 * Asserts
-* Unit tests (what we just saw)
+* Unit tests (test one function = one unit; what we just saw)
 * Integration tests
 * Smoke tests
 * Regression tests